Apparently a Homeless Man Has Much to Offer

 Tonight I have been so lonely and empty.
 I interviewed

-tod ay for a job in Kansas City , a city I d on't
+tod ay for a job in Kansas City d on't

 know, all alone, feeling the hurt of some very special people in my life.